-Vascular Tightening.
+Epithelial Tightening.
 This project exploits the fact that gene delivery vehicles elicit an antiviral response when administered systemically, i.e., the body reacts as if it is being infected.
 As a mechanism of limiting the spread of infection, the body signals the vasculature to limit particle uptake.
 However, we have observed that the immunosuppressed state of the tumor prevents this effect, thereby allowing particles to preferentially access the tumor while reducing accumulation in non-target tissues.
 We have recently verified that this response only are currently characterizing this phenomenon and will utilize this to improve nanoparticle-mediated delivery to tumors.

 Injectable Sustained Release.
 This project is focused on developing a polymer-based formulation that is injected as a liquid but forms a gel under physiological conditions.
 The gel is composed of pharmaceutically-compatible materials that dissolve over time and are cleared from the body.
-By adjusting the components of the formulation, we can alter the time needed for the gel to dissolve, which ultimately determines the duration of drug release.
+By adjusting the components of the formulation we can alter the time needed for the gel to dissolve, which ultimately determines the duration of drug release.
 Our current project is focused on utilizing peptides for immunotherapy to treat brain tumors, but this delivery system could potentially be optimized for other drugs.

 Alumnus | Current Organization |